MilesCranmer/DispatchDoctor.jl/README.md

 - `default_mode::String="error"`:
   - Change the default mode from `"error"` to `"warn"` to only emit a warning, or `"disable"` to disable type instability checks by default.
-  - To locally or globally override the mode for a package that uses DispatchDoctor, you can use the `"instability_check"` key in your LocalPreferences.toml (typically configured with Preferences.jl).
+  - To locally or globally override the mode for a package that uses DispatchDoctor, you can use the `"dispatch_doctor_mode"` key in your LocalPreferences.toml (typically configured with Preferences.jl).
 - `default_codegen_level::String="debug"`:
   - Set the code generation level to `"min"` to only generate a single function body for each stabilized function.
 The default, `"debug"`, generates an entire duplicate function so that `@code_warntype` can be used.
-  - To locally or globally override the code generation level for a package that uses DispatchDoctor, you can use the `"instability_check_codegen_level"` key in your LocalPreferences.toml.
+  - To locally or globally override the code generation level for a package that uses DispatchDoctor, you can use the `"dispatch_doctor_codegen_level"` key in your LocalPreferences.toml.
 - `default_union_limit::Int=1`:
   - Sets the maximum elements in a union to be considered stable.
 The default is `1`, meaning that all unions are considered unstable.
 A value of `2` would indicate that `Union{Float32,Float64}` is considered stable, but `Union{Float16,Float32,Float64}` is not.
-  - To locally or globally override the union limit for a package that uses DispatchDoctor, you can use the `"instability_check_union_limit"` key in your LocalPreferences.toml.
+  - To locally or globally override the union limit for a package that uses DispatchDoctor, you can use the `"dispatch_doctor_union_limit"` key in your LocalPreferences.toml.

 Each of these is denoted a `default_` because you may set them globally or at a per-package level with `Preferences.jl` (see below).